LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 ## KubeVirt and Virtual Machines
 You should have installed kubectl and minikube with activated kubevirt addon.

 KubeVirt has a tool called Containerized Data Importer (CDI), which is designed to import Virtual Machine images for use with KubeVirt.
-This needs to be installed from here: [Containerized Data Importer (CDI)](https://kubevirt.io/labs/kubernetes/lab2.html)^[https://kubevirt.io/labs/kubernetes/lab2.html].
+This needs to be installed from here if you haven't already done this: [Containerized Data Importer (CDI)](https://kubevirt.io/labs/kubernetes/lab2.html)^[https://kubevirt.io/labs/kubernetes/lab2.html].

 The installation of KubeVirt and CDI adds several new CRs, which can be found in the [documentation of kubevirt](https://kubevirt.io/user-guide/)^[https://kubevirt.io/user-guide/].